I’m snowed in!

 - 1/3 cup packed brown sugar

 - Bring water to a boil in a lidded saucepan.
 Remove from heat, stir in the oats, cover and let sit for 20 minutes.
 Remove cover and let sit for another 10.

 - Meanwhile, stir flour, baking soda, cinnamon, nutmeg and salt together in a medium bowl; set aside.

 - In a large mixing bowl and using an electric mixer, cream the butter and both sugars for about 2 minutes.
 Add the eggs one at a time, beating for a minute after each egg.
 Beat in the vanilla and oatmeal.
 By hand, stir in the flour mixture.

-- Pour mixture into a greased 8 inch glass pie plate and bake on center rack at 350 F for about 40 minutes.
+- Pour mixture into a greased 8 inch square glass dish (2 quarts) and bake on center rack at 350 F for about 40 minutes.